Chocolate truffles are a classical French confectionery recipe.

 The best chocolate for this recipe would be premium, unsweetened dark chocolate – ideally just 100% cocoa solids and nothing else.

 I found the following brands that produce top quality sugar-free chocolate:

 Ghirardelli (the US division of Swiss chocolatiers Lindt & Sprüngli) produce solid unsweetened chocolate blocks

-Willie’s Cacao produce a range of organic Stevia dark chocolate for this recipe (and skip the sweetener).
+Cavalier is a traditional Belgian chocolatier, you can use their Stevia dark chocolate for this recipe (and skip the sweetener).

 Ganache proportions for truffles

 Proportions for the truffles ganache are one part double cream to two parts chocolate – measured by weight rather than by volume.